iptch/2024-fall-architectural-katas/README.md

 ![Context diagram  (C1)](/C4/images/C1-Context.png)

-The full Context diagram with the description of the Actors can be found [here](/C4/C1-context.md).
+The full Context diagram with the description of the Actors and Systems can be found [here](/C4/C1-context.md).

 ## Known Limitations